-Compensation will be determined during detailed design once tree removals have been determined based on construction methods.
+Compensation will be determined during detailed design, based on upon the basal area approach once tree removals have been determined based on construction methods.

-Detailed restoration and compensation plans will be prepared prior to project construction in discussion and coordination with the City of Toronto and TRCA using the expertise of a Certified Arborist/Forester and/or licensed Landscape Architect.
+Detailed restoration and compensation plans will be prepared prior to Project construction in discussion and coordination with the City of Toronto and TRCA using the expertise of a Certified Arborist/Forester and/or licensed Landscape Architect.
 Restoration plans and compensation payments must be submitted prior to permit issuance.